 We can elevate 4th and 5th grade girls, like Maria and Evelyn, to learn to sew, cook, and learn crafts and life skills with caring mentors.
 This is an example of your donation of just $25 per month working to support matching grants to programs like New Horizon’s Super Girls Club… Read More

-After 25 years of making money for others, Carleen became a business owner thanks to a Kiva U.S. Micro-Loan supported by the Women’s Foundation of Southwest Florida.
+After 25 years of making money for others, Carleen became a business owner thanks to a Kiva U.S. Micro-Loan supported by the Southwest Florida Women’s Foundation.
 She turned a small profit and earned a small income in the first year.
 Thanks to a successful repayment of her first Kiva Loan… Read More

 Human trafficking is the darkest, most brutal and hidden crime taking place in Southwest Florida.
 Most are lulled by the myth that human trafficking happens only in faraway places.
-But the truth is sex and labor trafficking are flourishing nearby, The Women’s Foundation of Southwest Florida
+But the truth is sex and labor trafficking are flourishing nearby, The Southwest Florida Women’s Foundation

 … Read More